ifwe/tds/doc/rest_api.md

     create new ones if none matches?
     Doing so would be more work for us, but less for clients.
     * If 'Yes' to above, should we allow `POST` requests for /TYPE/NAME URLs?
+* Should we expose IDs of objects through the API?
+    It may prove useful, especially for resource types without other unique attributes, but it may prove unnecessary if no such resources exist.